 Where possible Heritage Victoria will undertake some assessments of prioritised impacted places within the local heritage overlay.

-It should be noted that the assessment of Aboriginal cultural heritage is managed through a separate initiative.
+The assessment of Aboriginal cultural heritage is managed through a separate initiative.

 If you are the owner of a State listed heritage property affected by the fires, please contact us for support on (03) 7022 6359 or email email@example.com